tairasoul/computercraft-sync/README.md

 To get all available channels, run `sync {host-url}`

 To connect to channels, run `sync {host-url} channels`, ex. `sync localhost:10234 testlib1 testlib2`

+## Notes

+During the sync process, all requires are prefixed with `/` to make it search from the root of the drive.
+This will break requires that work relatively from the current file.

 ## Credits